 National Geographic Traveller recently awarded Donegal the accolade of ‘coolest place on the planet’ describing it as a ‘warm hearted place’ with ‘world class wilderness’.
 Here at Castle Grove, we certainly agree!
-Donegal offers an embarrassment of riches for those wanting to explore the great outdoors and Castle Grove is perfectly located within easy reach of some spectacular world class scenery.
+Donegal is the ideal desitination for those wanting to explore the great outdoors and Castle Grove is perfectly located within easy reach of some spectacular world class scenery.

 If you’re interested in walking, we recommend the mystical surroundings of nearby Glenveagh National Park.
 There are 16,000 hectares of remote wilderness to explore, featuring a stunning collection of mountains, lakes and glens.

 Donegal also has an embarrassment of riches when it comes to beaches.
 There’s a total of 13 world class Blue Flag beaches to choose from, all of which are popular for swimming, surfing, walking, exploring and kite flying.

 Several local experts regularly organise guided hunts of wild game birds such as pheasant, woodcock, snipe and duck.
 If you fancy a fishing trip, you can discover over 30 different species ranging from cod to blue shark in the sheltered waters of Lough Swilly (nestled at the mouth of the North Atlantic Ocean).